Berat Djimsiti: Return to Atalanta

+On 5 November 2025, Djimsiti made his 300th appearance for Atalanta in the 1–0 win over Marseille in the League phase of the UEFA Champions League.

 International career

-Switzerland youth level national teams
+Switzerland

-Djimsiti became a youth national player of Switzerland as he was called up for the first time at Switzerland national under-18 football team making his debut on 5 April 2011 in a friendly match and then played in other 2 matches.
+Djimsiti became a youth national player of Switzerland as he was called up for the first time at Switzerland national under-18 team making his debut on 5 April 2011 in a friendly match and then played in other two matches.

-Djimsiti was then called up from the Switzerland national under-19 football team for the 2011 UEFA European Under-19 Championship qualification and made his debut against Montenegro U19 on 5 June 2011, playing the full 90- minutes match in a 2–2 win.
-Djimsiti also participated in the next tournament for U-19, the 2012 UEFA European Under-19 Championship playing in all 6 matches.
+Djimsiti was then called up from the Switzerland national under-19 team for the 2011 UEFA European Under-19 Championship qualification and made his debut against Montenegro U19 on 5 June 2011, playing the full 90- minutes match in a 2–2 win.
+Djimsiti also participated in the next tournament for U-19, the 2012 UEFA European Under-19 Championship playing in all six matches.

-Following his good performances at U-19 side, he became part of the Switzerland national under-21 football team.
-He participated in two consecutive UEFA European Under-21 Championship, in the 2013 UEFA European Under-21 Championship where he was called up in 4 occasions, remaining in all as an unused substitute and the 2015 UEFA European Under-21 Championship playing in 2 out 6 matches.
+Following his good performances at U-19 side, he became part of the Switzerland national under-21 team.
+He participated in two consecutive UEFA European Under-21 Championship, in the 2013 UEFA European Under-21 Championship where he was called up in four occasions, remaining in all as an unused substitute and the 2015 UEFA European Under-21 Championship playing in two out six matches.